 Heading south took us to the Birkacre Weir, one of the most popular attractions in the park.
 It was built to raise the water level of the River Yarrow and allow water to flow into the lodges.
 The guide says it is best to visit after heavy rainfall when the waters thunder.
 It hadn’t been particularly rainy in the days before our visit but, nevertheless, the weir was still impressive.

 When the Birkacre Weir was built over one hundred years ago there wasn’t a great deal of concern for the environment.
 The structure made it impossible for sea trout and salmon to reach their traditional spawning grounds in the Pennine foothills.
 In 2003 a fish ladder was built by the side of the weir to allow the fish to pass the weir and make their way upstream.

-Another recent addition to the Birkacre Weir was a viewing platform.
-Constructed in 2007, the platform allows excellent views for visitors, including those in wheelchairs.
+Birkacre Weir was a viewing platform.
+It allows excellent views for visitors, including those in wheelchairs.
 To get a really good photo though, we had to climb over the fence and scramble down the bank to reach water level.

 After the weir we headed south into Drybones Wood, an ancient woodland with oak and beech trees.
 Here we saw the remains of an old coal mine shaft, a relic from the site’s industrial past.

 We could have continue further to Duxbury Woods but by now my daughter was yearning for the ice cream I had promised earlier.
 We decided to head back to the Treehouse Café.
 We retraced our steps but, on reaching the Big Lodge, took the route along the eastern bank.

 After reaching the northern tip of Big Lodge, we came to Small Lodge.
 The guide said this was used mainly by fishermen and indeed there were a couple of guys sat waiting patiently by their rods.
 We took a couple of photos and left them in peace, making our way to the café just a few yards away.